XTROiD-00/X-cybersecurity-chatbot/README.md

 How to use XTROiD
 -enter your name when prompted after greeting
+-click enter twice to continue
-- the chatbot will bring out previous searches and most searched depending onyour username
+- the chatbot will bring out previous searches and most searched depending on your username
-- ask a cybersecurity related questionor message to get a response
+- ask a cybersecurity related question or message to get a response
 - type exit when done